google/digitalbuildings/ontology/docs/ontology.md

   <tr>
    <td><p style="text-align: right">Aggregation</p></td>
    <td>
-     An aggregation in the spatial domain, for instance the average value of multiple tepmerature sensors.
+     An aggregation in the spatial domain, for instance the average value of multiple temperature sensors.
 This is not the same as an operating limit.
    </td>
    <td>Average, Max, Min</td>
   </tr>
   <tr>
    <td><p style="text-align: right">Descriptor</p></td>
-   <td>General puprose modifier that specifies the exact function of the field within the context of the entity.
+   <td>General purpose modifier that specifies the exact function of the field within the context of the entity.
 The number of descriptors used should be limited by the context (i.e., if a descriptor is extraneous it should be omitted).
    </td>
    <td>Discharge, Return, Zone, Primary, Chilled etc...</td>
   </tr>